-By enrolling your child in our program, you are joining us in focusing on positive child and family outcomes to build a better future for the children, families and communities served by the City of San Antonio Head Start and EHS Program.
+By enrolling your child(ren) in our program, you are joining us in focusing on positive child and family outcomes to build a better future for the children, families and communities served by the City of San Antonio Head Start and EHS Program.

 To reach this goal, we will work together as equal partners.
-Please join us by signing and following through on the Head Start Family Partnership Agreement.
+Please join us by committing to all aspects of this Parent Handbook and Head Start Family Partnership Agreement.